Feed Your Child’s Focus

 Here are some that don’t: annatto; anthocyanin; beta carotene; caramel; carmine; chlorophyll; paprika; red beets; saffron; turmeric.

-To read article summaries on ADHD and food coloring, go to PubMed and type in the authors of the study, the journal, and the date:
+To read article summaries on ADHD and food coloring, go to PubMed:

 - Carter (Archives of Diseases in Childhood), 1993